|

 healthy vegan food

-Following vegan blogs, Facebook groups, and Youtube channels will help you normalize veganism, understand it better, and constantly find new information, recipes, tips, etc.
+Following vegan blogs, Facebook groups, and YouTube channels will help you normalize veganism, understand it better, and find new information, recipes, tips, etc.

 This is exceptionally important if no one around you is vegan and you can’t seem to find the needed support.